8 Ways to Make Your Town Hall Meeting an Engaging Company Event

 Pigeonhole also offers a test mode checklist that you can find here.

-b) Try Test Mode to get ready for the event day
+b) Use Test Mode to prepare for event day

 To help ensure the organisers are comfortable and ready for their town hall, Pigeonhole Live has Test Mode, which can be turned on anytime before your first session goes live.
 Test Mode allows you to test your set-up before the event, post test data via the Audience Web App, check out the display on the Projector Panel, and practise using the Moderator and Admin Panels to manage responses.